Directors & Staff

 Furman graduated from the University of Southern California and earned a juris doctor degree from the University of Southern California Law Center.

-Tom Gorman is the senior adviser of CCI Asia-Pacific Ltd. A fluent Chinese speaker, he has written and spoken extensively on doing business in China and the Asia-Pacific region and has been a guest commentator on many television and radio programs.
+Tom Gorman is the Chairman and Editor-in-chief Emeritus of CCI Asia-Pacific Ltd. and Fortune China.
+A fluent Chinese speaker, he has written and spoken extensively on doing business in China and the Asia-Pacific region and has been a guest commentator on many television and radio programs.
 He has consulted on business strategy in China to various Fortune 500 companies.
-His book, Magazine Publishing in China, was published in May 2004 by the American Business Media.

-Gorman serves in leadership positions of several professional and charitable organizations.
-In addition to being a director of Dui Hua, he is a trustee of the Amcham Hong Kong Charitable Foundation and a member of the EMBA Advisory Group of the EMBA Programme of the Chinese University of Hong Kong, the Editorial Advisory Board of the China Economic Quarterly, the Advisory Board of the Research Center for Chinese Politics and Business at Indiana University, the Advisory Committee of International Social Service Hong Kong Branch, and the Board of The Beijing Center.
+Gorman serves in leadership positions in several professional and charitable organizations.
+In addition to being a director of Dui Hua, he is a trustee of the Amcham Hong Kong Charitable Foundation and a member of The Nature Conservancy’s Asia-Pacific Council, the Editorial Advisory Board of the China Economic Quarterly, and the Advisory Committee of International Social Service Hong Kong Branch.
 Gorman is a past chairman of the American Chamber of Commerce in Hong Kong and former board chair of the Hong Kong International School.

-In addition, Gorman is a member of the National Committee on US–China Relations and the Foreign Correspondents’ Club of Hong Kong.
+In addition, Gorman is a member of the National Committee on US–China Relations, Vision 2047, and the Foreign Correspondents’ Club of Hong Kong.

-A native of Chicago, Illinois, and graduate of Princeton University’s East Asian Studies Department, Gorman has been a Hong Kong resident and frequent visitor to China for the more than 40 years.
+A native of Chicago, Illinois and graduate of Princeton University’s East Asian Studies Department, Gorman has been a Hong Kong resident and frequent visitor to China for more than 40 years.

 William C. McCahill, Jr.

-His academic background includes degrees from Boston College and Harvard University in Theology, English, History of Religion, and Sanskrit & Indian Studies.
+His academic credentials include undergraduate and graduate degrees from Boston College and Harvard University in Theology, English, the History of Religion, and Sanskrit & Indian Studies.

 Michael T. McCune

 A student of Chinese language while at the University of Michigan, McCune launched his career in Shanghai where he promoted US exports for the US Department of Commerce.
-He later co-founded a retail research firm on the China market, and a decade later moved to Tokyo to help launch a consumer research panel.
-Since returning to the US in 2004, he has been an independent consultant for Asia marketing strategy and has led brand loyalty and shopper behavior engagements in Asia and the US for global marketing services firms.
+He later co-founded a retail research firm on the China market, and a decade later moved to Tokyo to help launch a consumer research business.

-In addition to serving on Dui Hua’s Board, McCune is a member of the National Committee on US-China Relations and a frequent speaker and organizer of workshops and conference panels on issues related to China’s rise.
+In addition to serving on Dui Hua’s Board, McCune is a member of the National Committee on US-China Relations.

-William Simon is the Managing Partner, Kura Holdings LLC.
-Previously he severed as the Executive Vice Chairman of Cole Haan LLC., and as managing partner of Infinity Associates LLC, a business that specializes in acquiring, operating, and nurturing global companies—each of which has engaged in substantial business and social relationships with private and governmental entities in China.
-Over the years, Simon has held the positions of chairman and/or CEO of more than 20 companies, including The North Face and Converse.
+William Simon is the Managing Partner of Kura Holdings LLC, a private equity company.
+Previously he served as the Executive Vice Chairman of Cole Haan LLC and as Managing Partner of Infinity Associates LLC, a business that specialized in acquiring, operating, and nurturing global companies, including those with strong ties to private and governmental entities in China.
+Over the years, Simon has held the positions of Chairman and/or CEO of more than 20 companies, including The North Face and Converse.

-Simon began his involvement with China while attending a trade fair in Shanghai in 1976.
+Simon began his involvement with China while attending a trade fair in Shanghai in 1976, where he first met John Kamm.
 After moving to Hong Kong in 1978, he established a manufacturing enterprise that eventually opened branch offices in nine provinces in China to oversee production of high-end outdoor and apparel products.
 Other accomplishments include the establishment of one of the first compensation trade agreements between a foreign and Chinese company; acting on behalf of the Chinese Government to obtain licenses to export certain products to the US prior to the establishment of diplomatic relations; and testimony before US Senate and House hearings on China’s Most Favored Nation status.

 Simon was born and raised in Michigan and received a BA degree in English Literature from the University of California at Berkeley.
-After working in Hong Kong and China for 15 years, he returned to San Francisco in 1993, and currently resides in New York.
-Having a strong desire to help improve the quality of life of the average Chinese citizen, Simon greatly admired the decision in 1990 of John Kamm, now executive director of Dui Hua, to devote his life to the advancement of humanitarianism in China and has been an active advocate and supporter ever since.
+After working in Hong Kong and China for 15 years, he returned to San Francisco where he currently resides.
+Having a strong desire to help improve relations between American and Chinese citizens, Simon has been an active advocate and supporter of John Kamm since 1990 and Director of Dui Hua since its founding.

 Magdalen Yum is a wealth management banker by profession.
 Having begun her banking career in Hong Kong, Yum immigrated to the San Francisco Bay Area in 1990 and has since developed expertise in US and Asian markets.

 Yum attended Hong Kong’s Maryknoll Sisters School for both her primary and secondary education and graduated in Business Management from Ateneo de Manila University in the Philippines.
-Born and raised in Hong Kong, Yum has always had a special concern for human rights in China, and the treatment of prisoners in particular.
+Born and raised in Hong Kong, Yum has always had a special concern for the development of rule of law and juvenile justice in China.
 She has been a supporter of Dui Hua since its founding.

 Linda K. Ziglar

-Linda Ziglar brings financial and nonprofit experience to Dui Hua’s Board of Directors and serves as chairman of the Development Committee.
-She recently retired as senior vice president for finance at the American Frozen Food Institute and as executive director of the Frozen Food Foundation.
+Linda Ziglar brings financial and nonprofit experience to Dui Hua’s Board of Directors and serves on the Audit Committee.
+She retired as senior vice president for finance at the American Frozen Food Institute and as executive director of the Frozen Food Foundation.
 Prior to joining the institute, Ziglar ran LKL Consultants, an IT services company specializing in software development, network design and implementation, and legal support services for class action lawsuits.
 Her client list included Fortune 100 companies.

-In addition to Dui Hua, Ziglar serves on the board of the Cyprus Friendship Program, an organization dedicated to resolving the conflict in Cyprus by developing bridges among future leaders.
+In addition to Dui Hua, Ziglar serves as Chairman of the Cyprus Friendship Program, an organization dedicated to resolving the conflict in Cyprus by developing bridges among future leaders and their families.

 She received a BA in Mathematics and did graduate work in Operations Research at George Washington University.